 How soon after saying “yes”

-Since getting your hands on your dress is the tardiest step in the process to walking down the aisle, you might want to keep it in the top of your to-do list.
+Since getting your hands on your dress is the tardiest step in the process of walking down the aisle, you might want to keep it at the top of your to-do list.
 One suggestion is to start shopping for your wedding dress right after getting engaged, but not before selecting your venue and date.
 You want to make sure you look for options that go according to the season in which you’ll be getting married and the place.
 If you and your loved one are planning a summer beach wedding, there are certain fabrics and styles that you might want to stay away from.
-Same goes for a winter wedding inside a luxurious ball room.
+The same goes for a winter wedding inside a luxurious ballroom.
 It will be less stressful to narrow down your options once you’ve picked a time and place for your nuptials.

 If you want a fully custom-made wedding gown, you might want to consider not just about 12 months for it to be made from top to bottom, but the added costs associated with it.
-Same goes with purchasing your perfect wedding dress at any time, really.
-Alterations and customizations can happen any time.
-No wedding dress comes out of a cookie cutter, so part of those 9-6 months it takes to complete your perfect wedding gown are allocated to making sure it’s according to your specifications.
+The same goes for purchasing your perfect wedding dress at any time, really.
+Alterations and customizations can happen at any time.
+No wedding dress comes out of a cookie-cutter, so part of those 9-6 months it takes to complete your perfect wedding gown are allocated to making sure it’s according to your specifications.

 Finding your perfect dress is science.
 It takes time, patience, creativity, and most importantly, love.
 You have to find a wedding dress that matches your soul and makes you look and feel beautiful.
 It’s out there somewhere, all you have to do is keep an open mind and trust the experts.